 Tips for Reducing Wasted Food

 We often do not realize how much food we waste at our businesses.
-Check out our list of common strategies to figure out where food waste happens at your business and how to avoid it.
+Check out our list of common strategies to figure out where wasted food happens at your business and how to avoid it.

 - Conduct a wasted food assessment using the U.S.EPA’s Food and Packaging Waste Prevention Tool or other tracking tool such as LeanPath’s automated Food Waste Prevention Systems